 Infrastructure

-#infrastructure #network #vlan #wifi #sme
+#infrastructure #network #server #vlan #wifi #sme

 Network infrastructure is one of the least glamorous IT expenditures — until the day it fails.
 At that point, it immediately becomes the board's top priority, because the entire business grinds to a halt.